Why create couples routines in your marriage?

 - Put down any distractions and devote time to listening to your spouse this week.

 This was a small excerpt from my book, Your Marriage Retreat: 7 Date Nights to a Thriving Marriage.
 If you are interested in reading more, it’s only $15 and set up as a series of date nights that you and your spouse can do together, whenever you want.
 Or let me mentor you through the content by enrolling in my marriage coaching program for only $47.

-If this is a challenge for you, I would love to work with you.
-I can help you come up with a plan to get to your goals.
-Just send me an email at [email protected] You can also check out my relationship coaching package over here.
+If intimacy is a challenge in your relationship, I would love to work with you.
+I can help you come up with a plan to get to thrive in your marriage.
+Visit me over at Truly Resilient Christian Counseling.